Azure/cortana-intelligence-churn-prediction-solution/Automated Deployment Guide/Post Deployment Instructions.md

 At this point, you will have a working solution that runs the customer churn prediction. **Note:** In order to visualize the results, you might need to slide the bar in each dashboard to change the range of the date for predictions accordingly.

 ## Retrain the Predictive Model (Optional)
 Customer behavior patterns may change over time; prediction accuracy can then be improved by retraining the model.

-Two approaches for retraining the web services are described below: updating manually, and updating through a pipeline every 1 hour.
+Two approaches for retraining the web services are described below: 1) Manual, and 2) Using a pipeline every 1 hour.

 * Retrain the Predictive Model Manually